AntarEspadas/youtube2midi/README.md

 # youtube2midi

-A Python module with a small cli, used to automatically download a Synesthesia piano tutorial from a YouTube URL and convert it to a MIDI file.
+A Python module with a small cli, used to automatically download a Synthesia piano tutorial from a YouTube URL and convert it to a MIDI file.
 It uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [syn2midi](https://github.com/minyor/syn2midi).

 ## Installation